-The Big Sandy River drains roughly 4,140 square miles of the rugged Cumberland Mountain region of Kentucky, Virginia, and West Virginia.
-Nearly 23 percent of its drainage, or 940 square miles, is located in a narrow strip along the southwestern border of West Virginia border, an area approximately 115 miles long and eight miles wide.
+The Big Sandy River drains roughly 4,140 square miles of the rugged Cumberland Mountains region of Kentucky, Virginia, and West Virginia.
+Nearly 23 percent of its drainage, or 940 square miles, is located in a narrow strip along the southwestern West Virginia border, an area approximately 115 miles long and eight miles wide.
 The river forms the boundary line between Kentucky and West Virginia.

-The Big Sandy is formed by the union of its Tug and Levisa forks, which join at Fort Gay, WV, from which point the river flows northward to empty into the Ohio River at Kenova, West Virginia.
-Its Tug Fork source on the western slopes of the Appalachian Mountain in the extreme end of Virginia.
+The Big Sandy is formed by the union of its Tug and Levisa forks, which join at Fort Gay, West Virginia.
+From this point, the river flows northward to empty into the Ohio River at Kenova, West Virginia.
+Its Tug Fork begins on the western slopes of Flat Top Mountain near the Virginia border with West Virginia.

 Tug Fork flows in a northwesterly direction to its mount at Louisa.
-For a short distance below the boundary line of the McDowell County, the fork forms the boundary line between Virginia and West Virginia; for the remainder of its length, Tug Fork forms the boundary between Kentucky and West Virginia.
-Levisa Fork flows in a northwesterly direction from its sources to Paintsville, KY, where it turns northeasterly and joins the Tug Fork at Louisa.
+For a short distance below the boundary line of McDowell County, the fork forms the boundary line between Virginia and West Virginia; for the remainder of its length, Tug Fork forms the boundary between Kentucky and West Virginia.
+Levisa Fork flows northwesterly from its sources to Paintsville, Kentucky, turning northeasterly and joining the Tug Fork at Louisa.
 The Big Sandy and Tug also form the western border of the Hatfield & McCoy Region.

 History

 The formation of roads came slowly in the thick-forested areas surrounding the Big Sandy River.
-From the 1830s until the Norfolk & Western Railroad was built in the 1880s, steamboats traveled the entire length of the Big Sandy providing exchange of produce, travel for passengers, and delivery of mail in isolated areas.
+From the 1830s until the Norfolk & Western Railroad was built in the 1880s, steamboats traveled the entire length of the Big Sandy, providing exchange of produce, travel for passengers, and mail delivery in isolated areas.
 Poled wooden flats called “push boats” were executed when the river’s water was too low.

-The Big Sandy was the site for multiple battles during the Civil War with the most famous being the Battle of Middle Creek in Eastern Kentucky and John’s Creek.
-The Hatfield-McCoy feud was one of the valley’s most cited events, which took place along Tug Fork in the 1880s.
+The Big Sandy was the site for multiple battles during the Civil War, the most famous being the Battle of Middle Creek in Eastern Kentucky and John’s Creek.
+The Hatfield-McCoy feud, which took place along Tug Fork in the 1880s, was one of the valley's most cited events.

 The Norfolk & Western Railroad was built along the Big Sandy during the late 1880s.
-The formation of the railroad resulted in mining of the area’s deposits of coal, which became the main industry of the Big Sandy watershed and remains so today.
+The formation of the railroad resulted in the mining of the area’s deposits of coal, which became the primary industry of the Big Sandy watershed and remains so today.

 Name Origin